agustbirgir/kest_2/windows_verkefni.md

 * Under the Software Environment heading, where would you find the applications that automatically load when the computer boots?
   * in startup programs
+* What are the startup options
+  * normal startup, diagnostic startup and selective start up
+* Can you enable and disable services at this tab
+  * yes there's a tab for it
+* What can you do in this tab
+  * this is a shortcut for changeing user account, knowing about your computer and more
+* What does this tool report
+  * give all information about the pc
+* What information is listed on this page
+ * gives info about device, driver and directx features
+* What information is listed on this page
+ * it gives info about sound drivers and sound devices'
+* What information is listed on this page
+  * the device name of inputs like mouse and keyboard
+* What information is listed on these extra tabs
+  * there is a tab called render and it lists info about the driver and device
+* Why would it be beneficial to turn off a service in the system configuration
+  * minnar álag á örgjafann
+* reduce the ram